Silent e: Truly silent

 Some loanwords from French (promenade) retained their French silent e, called e muet or e caduc, which has no effect on the preceding vowel.
-Also, the feminine forms of some words of French origin end in a silent e, for example fiancée, 'petite and née.
+Also, the feminine forms of some words of French origin end in a silent e, for example fiancée, petite and née.

 Some English words vary their accented syllable based on whether they are used as nouns or as adjectives.
-In a few words such as minute, this may affect the operation of silent e: as an adjective, minúte (/maɪˈnjuːt/, "small") has the usual value of u followed by silent e, while as a noun mínute (/ˈmɪnᵻt/, the unit of time) silent e does not operate.
+In a few words such as minute, this may affect the operation of silent e: as an adjective, minúte (/maɪˈnjuːt/, "small") has the usual value of u followed by silent e, while in the noun mínute (/ˈmɪnᵻt/, the unit of time), silent e does not operate.
 See initial-stress-derived noun for similar patterns that may give rise to exceptions.

 Historically, following the French usage, it was the practice to add a silent e at the end of words for aesthetic purposes.
 For example, words ending in -le (as in subtle and table) as well as following an s (such as house and tense, etc) have a redundant silent e.
 In the past, the silent e was also added to many nouns for similar stylistic reasons, such as poste, teste, etc.

 Dropping of silent

 A silent e is usually dropped when a suffix beginning with a vowel is added to a word, for example: cope to coping, trade to tradable, tense to tension, captive to captivate, plague to plaguing, secure to security, create to creator, etc. However, this is inconsistently applied, as in the case of liveable.
 In the case of the "-ment" suffix, there is also a divergence of practice.
 In American English, judge usually becomes judgment, while in British English the e is usually retained, as in judgement.

-The silent e is usually kept when it is preceded by a c or g and the suffix does not start with e, i, or y to keep its softening effect (i.e. change to changeable, outrage to outrageous, etc.)
+The silent e is usually kept when it is preceded by a c or g and the suffix does not start with e, i, or y to keep its softening effect (i.e. change to changeable, outrage to outrageous, etc.).

 A silent e is not usually dropped in compound words, such as comeback.